 The Unregulated Contaminant Monitoring Rule provides the EPA with valid data on the occurrence of contaminants in drinking water.
 The EPA can estimate the number of people potentially being exposed and provide an estimate of the levels of exposure.
 This data set is one of the primary sources of occurrence and exposure information the EPA uses to develop regulatory decisions for contaminants of concern.
-In 2019, we were required to collect and analyze drinking water samples for the following unregulated contaminants: germanium, manganese, chlorpyrifos, alpha-hexachlorocyclohexane, ethoprop, dimethipin, oxyfluorfen, profenofos, tebuconazole, total permethrin, tribufos, 1-butanol, 2-propen-1-ol, 2-methoxyethanol, brominated haloacetic acids (HAA5, HAA9 and HAA6Br), butylated hydroxyanisole, otoluidine, quinolone, total organic carbon and bromide.
+In 2020, we were required to collect and analyze drinking water samples for the following unregulated contaminants: germanium, manganese, chlorpyrifos, alpha-hexachlorocyclohexane, ethoprop, dimethipin, oxyfluorfen, profenofos, tebuconazole, total permethrin, tribufos, 1-butanol, 2-propen-1-ol, 2-methoxyethanol, brominated haloacetic acids (HAA5, HAA9 and HAA6Br), butylated hydroxyanisole, otoluidine, quinolone, total organic carbon and bromide.
 All results greater than the method detection limits are included in Table 2, Fort Drum Table of Detected Contaminants.
-PFAS sampling results are listed in Table 3.
-For more information, please contact Chris Whitman at (315) 523-4507 or christopher.h.whitman2.civ@mail.mil.
+For more information, please contact Chris Whitman at (315) 523-4507 or christopher.h.whitman2.civ@army.mil.